CCXaoXX/HSNPL-master/Heterogeneous Graph Construction/README.md

-# Use HGAT as GNN
+# As GNN

-If you just wanna use the HGAT model as a graph neural network, you can just prepare some files following the above format:
+If you just wanna use the model as a graph neural network, you can just prepare some files following the above format:

      ./model/data/YourData/
         ---- YourData.cites                // the adjcencies